 Allison DeFoor is an Episcopal priest, and serves as Canon to the Ordinary to the Bishop of the Diocese of Florida, in Jacksonville.
+He is married to the Honorable Randy Poitevent DeFoor, a longtime Jacksonville native.
 Previously he served parishes in four prisons around Tallahassee, and as an assistant at Grace Mission, an inner city mission there.
 He has an extensive background in criminal justice, including service as a prosecutor, public defender, judge and was the elected Sheriff of Monroe County.
 A former law professor, he was the founding chair of the Project on Accountable Justice at FSU.
 He has degrees in law, criminology and theology.
 While Chair of Tallahassee Community College, he oversaw the opening of the first prison ever built on the campus of a community college.
 But, his real passion is for prisoners.
 (Lk.
 4:14-21).

 Dr. DeFoor was active in a small group of reformers who undertook to reform the justice system in Key West and the Florida Keys.
 Following the Miami Herald’s series "Smuggler's Island" in 1980, the group was successful in electing an honest state attorney.
 Subsequently, the reform efforts resulted in the indictments of the former state attorney, former city and county attorney, the Public Defender, and 8% of the attorneys.
 The Key West Police Department was RICO’d, and a reform sheriff demanded polygraph tests of his deputies and almost half resigned.